r418r/Teaching/README.md

 - **For Educators**: You can fill in each section based on the topic you’re teaching.
 The template gives a clear structure that supports both independent study and guided learning.
 - **For Students**: Use the Study-Sheet to stay organized, review key concepts, practice problems, and self-assess your understanding.
+- **For Self Study**: Use the Study-Sheet to plan for your own learning outside a curriculum.
+By doing this, you are not only self-studying, but you are also self-teaching.

 ## Folder Structure